 ModeratIn Dance, electronic

-Intent on creating something that contrasted their own individual projects, Moderat came together for their first album in 2009, they complete the trilogy with new album III, released on 1st April and a world tour this spring.
+Intent on creating something that contrasted their own individual projects, Moderat came together for their first album in 2009, they complete the trilogy with new album III, released on 1st April, 2017 and a world tour that spring.